pollination/pollination-docs/get-started/purchase-and-manage-plugins.md

 Pollination plugins are required if you would like to use Pollination from within your CAD/BIM software.
 If you plan to use Pollination across more than one software package, you will need to purchase and download multiple installation files.
 For plugin pricing, please visit our [pricing page](https://www.pollination.cloud/pricing-cad-plugins). &#x20;

+{% hint style="info" %}
+For sharing the CAD licenses among several Pollination users you must buy the licenses under an organization account.
+A license that is purchased under a personal account can only be used by the account owner.
+{% endhint %}

 ### Step 1

 Click on your avatar and select _Subscription_ to bring up your subscription management page or click on the blue _Buy Licenses_ button to bring up the purchasing page.&#x20;